13 Fun Things to Do in Atlantic City

 See a show at Jim Whelan Boardwalk Hall

-Building with row of arched windows on the Boardwalk
+Building with row of arched windows on the Boardwalk.

 Jim Whelan Boardwalk Hall is a famous venue located smack in the middle of the Boardwalk.
 Since its opening day in 1929, it has risen to prominence as the most renowned concert and event venue in town.
 This seaside concert hall has been home to the Miss America pageant since 1940, drawing tens of thousands of spectators to the city.

 The famous Jim Whelan Boardwalk Hall often has an impressive concert line-up, and you are sure to find something that will catch your fancy.
-Many celebrity musicians, including Grammy Award winners like The Rolling Stones and Beyoncé have performed musical at this venue.
+Many celebrity musicians, including Grammy Award winners like The Rolling Stones and Beyoncé have performed at this venue.

 Beyond the concerts, Boardwalk Hall is popular for having the largest musical instrument in the world–a pipe organ that has eight chambers, 33,000 pipes, and 1,000 stop keys.
-There are free half-hour concerts and tours of the pipe organ every Monday.
+There are free half-hour concerts and tours of the pipe organ every Wednesday.

 Shop at the Tanger Outlets